torianne02/100-days-of-code/r2-log.md

 I went back to making progress on my portfolio site.
 I am still having difficulty getting my logo image sizes to be responsive.
 I did figure out what I was doing wrong in regards to changing the background color.
 I also found the color palette I want and began implementing it.

 [Portfolio Project](https://github.com/torianne02/victoria-fluharty-portfolio)

+### R2D9
+I decided to spend the day reviewing the basics of Ruby and Javascript.
+I went over the creation of classes and class methods.
+I worked on Repl.it and accidentally didn't save the repl's.
+Oops!